This is a basic getting started manual on the Korg KRP 77 programmable Rhythm.

 The unique method of representing the drum pattern can make editing seem difficult.

-However, to simplify things the drum strokes for a particular instrument can be viewed.
+However, to simplify things the drum strokes for a particular instrument can

 (while in step mode).